 You can’t always see energy waste in your house.
 But you sure can feel it.

-Home energy efficiency is more than just a hot topic among the eco-conscious—and it’s about more than just saving electricity.
-It’s the key to a comfortable, healthy home that feels great every day of the year.
+Home energy efficiency is the key to a comfortable, healthy home that feels great every day of the year.

 2. Uneven temperatures between rooms